 San Francisco is known around the world as an iconic, must-visit destination.
 Its steep hills, cable cars, and pastel Painted Ladies are instantly recognizable, as is, of course, the Golden Gate Bridge.
 But there’s more to this city than its icons.
-San Francisco has so many things to see and do, whether you’re visiting San Francisco for the first time or you’ve lived there all your life.
-My own personal list of the best things to do in San Francisco is already so long that it’s difficult to hit all items in a single visit.
+There are many things to do in San Francisco whether you’re visiting for the first time or you’ve lived there all your life.

 So relax, and don’t worry about trying to cram a lot into one long weekend or a single vacation.
 By all means, grab your camera and walk over the Golden Gate Bridge.
 Make sure you ride the cable cars at least once.
 From there, think about what else you want to get out of your visit(s).

 Need some inspiration?
 San Francisco has amazing museums for art lovers, historic theaters for the dramatic, the famous Mission-style burrito (and plenty more delights) for the foodies, and lots of spots perfect for people-watching (and sea lion watching, too).
 Outdoorsy types will love that the city’s dozens of hiking trails showcase the beauty of the natural landscape.
 There are more esoteric things to do, too, if that’s what you’re into — how about bathing in sound at the Audium®?

 The city may only be 7 square miles in size, but it’s huge when it comes to things to see and do.
 Check out my list of the best things to do in San Francisco below, then tell me about your favorite Fog City hangouts in the comments.